 Revenue for CSA RD-4 comes predominantly from property taxes.
 The budget in the following table indicates that the annual budgets adopted by the BOS for the CSA routinely allocates several hundred thousand dollars more than what is used by the CSA in its actual budget.
-There could be a number of reasons for this including delayed projects due to bidding, CEQA, permitting, grants funds, limited staff to complete budgeted projects, etc.
+There is a number of reasons for this including delayed projects due to COVID and inadequate funding.
+The road is currently passable, although not in ideal condition, so the County staff plan to continue growing the fund for CSA RD-4 until the amount needed for repairs is fully available.